nguyenallen42/dotfiles/README.md

 I use the base16-twilight color scheme for iTerm2, although I find I have to adjust the green color a bit.

+### Brew

+Some packages I install with Brew:
+- diff-so-fancy, for fancy git diffs
+- fasd, for faster navigation
+- tmux, for handling multiple sessions